The Dream, Korkrobite – 11:34pm

 For one moment in time, we really were inseparable.
 When his flight home was delayed, and we had one more evening together in Accra, there wasn’t any better way to spend that time stretched out in a bar outside the airport and sharing a laugh with his fine company.
 It was an all too final farewell; it should have come sixty years from now after a life time of scandal and debauchery.
 It certainly felt like it would.

 So now his tiny frame and broad grin return to the ground at his earthly parting on Saturday.
-When they close the book on another Ryan, who gave his life to malaria so that others could beat the odds of surviving in Africa.

 To honor Ryan through a gift to his fund, please visithttps://www.blair.edu/give-to-blair/makeagift.aspx .
 In the ‘Gift Information’ section, check ‘In memory of’ and in the box enter “Ryan Andrews Newton ’08”.